mckinsey/vizro/vizro-core/docs/pages/examples/examples.md

 !!! info "Ways to configure a dashboard"

     In most cases, the pydantic model should be your preferred method of dashboard configuration, but you can also [define a dashboard with YAML, JSON, or as a Python dictionary](../user-guides/dashboard.md).

+## Examples from Vizro users

+We maintain a separate, curated page of [videos, blog posts, and examples of Vizro usage from our community](./your-examples.md).